huonw/llvmint/README.md

 ```

 Why not a build script?
 Partly because I haven't written one, partly
-because I don't want to require users to have access to the
+because I don't want to require users to have access to the info
-binaries/info necessary from LLVM, so just checking the output into VC
+necessary from LLVM, so just checking the output into VC is easy.
-is easy.